 Wondering if your hard drive can keep up with all your files?
-With Dropbox online-only files, you can access every file stored in your account and in shared folders—on your hard drive or in the cloud—from your desktop, without using all of your hard drive space.
+With Dropbox you can access every file stored in your account and in shared folders—on your hard drive or in the cloud—from your desktop without using all your hard drive space.
 You can write notes, and make tweaks and edits that are saved in real time from anywhere.

 With final approvals in hand, the film is ready to make its debut on the film festival circuit.
 You can deliver your final cut quickly, easily, and securely using Dropbox Transfer.

 If the files are already in your Dropbox, you don’t have to upload anything.
 Just select the film from your Dropbox folder, create a transfer, add a password and expiration date, and then copy the link to email it to festival organizers.

 Or, you can just drag and drop the files into your browser then initiate the transfer.

 You can deliver large files—up to 100 GB per transfer—and confirm receipt with download notifications and viewership stats.

 With the help of Dropbox, you can stay organized before, during, and after production to help make your labor of love a little less painful and a little more rewarding.
 To learn more about how Dropbox can help you map out your movie, visit the Dropbox Business media and entertainment page.